Synthfax/WebCloner/README.md

 webcloner update <url> <repo_dir> [--depth N]
 ```

-Safely refreshes an existing repo:

-* Clones the live site into a **temporary** directory.
-* Compares modification times and copies newer/added files back.
-* Leaves untouched anything that the live site no longer has (in case you keep local notes).
+Safely refreshes the repo by syncing changes from the live site.

+---

 ### `savewcof`